-DRIVELINE VIBRATION ANALYSIS OF A LAND ROVER FOUR WHEEL DRIVE VEHICLE
+USE OF DESIGN OF EXPERIMENTS FOR DRIVELINE VIBRATION ANALYSIS OF A LAND ROVER FOUR WHEEL DRIVE VEHICLE

 K.J.
 Allin - Rover Group, N.A.
-McGowan, S. Biggs - Mechanical Dynamics (UK)
+McGowan - Mechanical Dynamics (UK)

-European ADAMS Users's Conference, November 1996
+ADAMS International Conference, May 1996

 Abstract

 The presence of universal joints in a driveline can cause rotational velocity fluctuations between the crankshaft and final drive.
 These fluctuations can be a fundamental cause of driveline vibration.
 The problem is further enhanced if tolerances on geometry, assembly, mounting compliance, rotational component out of balance and universal joint phasing are not met.